caseyg/CooperUnion.info/index.md

 ### 3. [The Way Forward](http://friendsofcooperunion.org/wp/wp-content/uploads/2012/03/CooperUnion_TheWayForward.pdf) by [Friends of Cooper Union](http://friendsofcooperunion.org)

 A 30-page (but very readable) document presented by members of the Cooper Union community to the college's administration outlining a future of that _doesn't_ involve charging tuition.
-Covers financial strategy and philosophical principles, while also including personal testimonials.
+Covers financial strategy and philosophical principles, and includes illuminating first-hand testimonials.

 > "Over six months, Friends of Cooper Union worked with faculty, staff, students, alumni and friends to address Cooper Union's challenges.
 The result: a community-authored guide that offers first steps forward for a healthy, vibrant and free Cooper Union."